JXHoverChan/gym_mauv_3D/README.md

 # Project Title

-This repo implements a 6-DOF simulation model for an AUV according to the stable baselines (OpenAI) interface for reinorcement learning control.
+This repo implements a 6-DOF simulation model for an AUV according to the stable baselines (OpenAI) interface for reinforcement learning control.

 ## Getting Started